Ac6Embedded/apollo-docs/docs/security/cra/secure-development-lifecycle.md

 ### Gate 0 - Product scope, boundary, and classification

-**Objective:** define the PDE boundary and your “security environment” so risk is assessable.
+**Objective:** define the PDE boundary and your "security environment" so risk is assessable.

 Embedded specifics you must capture:
 - device interfaces (logical/physical/indirect connections),